 Blue River Provincial Park

 Located just under an hour’s drive from Nouméa, the 47 acre Blue River Provincial Park (Parc Provincial de la Riviere Bleue) has giant kauri trees and is home to the largest population of cagou, New Caledonia’s national bird.
 The main feature of the park is a 24 square mile lake, which was created through deliberate flooding for a hydroelectric dam in the 1980s.
-The park, a combination of rainforest and rehabilitated mining land, has toilet and picnic facilities and is open Tuesday to Sunday from 7:00 a.m. to 5:00 p.m.
+The park, a combination of rainforest and rehabilitated mining land, has toilet and picnic facilities and is open Tuesday through Sunday from 7:00 a.m. to 5:00 p.m.

 Address: Route de Yate, Yate, South Province, New Caledonia